Pseudo-Euclidean space: Interval

 The quadratic form q corresponds to the square of a vector in the Euclidean case.
 To define the vector norm (and distance) in an invariant manner, one has to get square roots of scalar squares, which leads to possibly imaginary distances; see square root of negative numbers.
 But even for a triangle with positive scalar squares of all three sides (whose square roots are real and positive), the triangle inequality does not hold in general.

-Hence terms norm and distance are avoided in pseudo-Euclidean geometry, which may be replaced with scalar square and interval respectively.
+Hence terms norm and distance are avoided in pseudo-Euclidean geometry, which may be replaced with scalar square and spacetime interval respectively.

 Though, for a curve whose tangent vectors all have scalar squares of the same sign, the arc length is defined.
 It has important applications: see proper time, for example.

 Rotations and spheres

-The rotations group of such space is indefinite orthogonal group O(q), also denoted as O(k, n − k) without a reference to particular quadratic form.
+The rotations group of such space is the indefinite orthogonal group O(q), also denoted as O(k, n − k) without a reference to particular quadratic form.
 Such "rotations" preserve the form q and, hence, the scalar square of each vector including whether it is positive, zero, or negative.